jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

     you can enable it via `ldap['start_tls'] = true` in `/etc/opscode/chef-server.rb`.
   * the `ldap['encryption']` setting is deprecated.
 (See Deprecations section, below.)
-* chef-server-ctl
+* cinc-server-ctl
-  * `chef-server-ctl` replaces `private-chef-ctl` though `private-chef-ctl` will also work in CS12.
+  * `cinc-server-ctl` replaces `private-chef-ctl` though `private-chef-ctl` will also work in CS12.
   * Several commands added related to the management of users and organizations, allowing management of organizations without the management console or original webui.
-You can find information about these commands via `chef-server-ctl help`. and looking under "Organization and User Management Commands".
+You can find information about these commands via `cinc-server-ctl help`. and looking under "Organization and User Management Commands".
 You can find usage examples at this location: https://docs.chef.io/install_server.html
   * new `gather-logs` command to create a tarball of important logs and system information.